Progressive Supranuclear Palsy (PSP)

 • Feeding Aids:

-- Adaptive Utensils and Plates: Designed for individuals with reduced dexterity.
+- Adaptive Utensils and Plates: For reduced dexterity.

 Access Modalities

-• Switch Access: For individuals with severe motor impairments, switches can be used to control communication devices and computers.
+• Switch Access: For severe motor impairments to control communication devices and computers.

-• Eye-Tracking Systems: Beneficial for those who retain eye movement control but have lost most other motor functions.
+• Eye-Tracking Systems: For those who retain eye movement control but have lost most other motor functions.

-• Touchscreen Devices: May be useful in the earlier stages when fine motor skills are still relatively preserved.
+• Touchscreen Devices: Useful in earlier stages when fine motor skills are relatively preserved.

 Care Management and Therapeutic Techniques